CFDomains

 mcoord = mass_coordinate(pcoord::PressureCoordinate, metric_cov=1)

-m = mass_level(k, masstot, vcoord)
+m = mass_level(k, ij, masstot, mcoord)

 With metric_cov==1, masstot should be in Pa ( kg/m²⋅(m/s²) ).
-With metric_cov the covariant metric factor, masstot should be in kg⋅(m/s²).
+With metric_cov in m², masstot should be in kg⋅(m/s²). m has the same unit as mass_tot.
+If masstot is covariant (integral over a cell) then metric_cov should include the cell area.
 See also mass_level.

 source